10 Simple Upcycled Yard Ideas For Your Garden

 Silverware Wind Chimes

-Wind chimes are charming additions to any garden and you can make them out of different materials.
+Wind chimes are charming upcycled yard ideas for any garden and you can make them out of different materials.
 One excellent way is to use old silverware like spoons and forks to make an enchanting wind chime.

 Simply drill holes into the handles of your silverware and thread them with twine.
 Attach them to a wooden stick and let it hang in your garden.